 Each year, thousands of pets go missing across Australia, leaving behind very worried families.
 Having your pet microchipped will give you the best chance of being reunited with each other if he or she ever goes missing.

 Roughly the size of a grain of rice, a microchip is a capsule containing a computer chip with a unique digital indication number.
 This number links directly to your contact details on National Pet Register database.
 Microchips are very safe and used worldwide to ensure lost pets are able to be reunited with their owners

 Having your pet microchipped is simple.
 The tiny capsule is injected into the loose skin between the shoulder blades by a qualified microchip implanter.
 The entire procedure takes under five minutes.
-For more information and to find your nearest microchip implanter, visit National Pet Register.
+This can be done by vets and authorised implanters.

 If your pet is microchipped and you move house or change your phone number, it is crucial to make sure that you update these details with the microchip registry.
 This is the only way they will be able to contact you if your pet is found.